asyncapi/spec/CONTRIBUTING.md

   The AsyncAPI spec, despite describing technical behavior, is intended to be read by people.
 Use natural tone and include motivation and examples.

+## Breaking Change vs Non Breaking Change

+Specifications are not much different than software.
+Some changes provided in the spec can cause breaking changes for tools that support it.
+For example, if one of the properties that was `required` becomes `optional`, it is considered a breaking change because some tools might depend on that property and fail if it is not provided.

+_Non-breaking changes:_
+- Adding a new optional property

+_Breaking changes:_
+- Adding a new required property
+- Making a property required
+- Making a property optional
+- Removing a property
+- Changing the type of a property in backward incompatible way

 ## RFC Contribution Champions